OAI/Arazzo-Specification/src/arazzo.md

 - Tags MUST be limited to those allowed by the [JSON Schema ruleset](https://yaml.org/spec/1.2/spec.html#id2803231).
 - Keys used in YAML maps MUST be limited to a scalar string, as defined by the [YAML Failsafe schema ruleset](https://yaml.org/spec/1.2/spec.html#id2802346).

-### Arazzo Description Structure

-It is RECOMMENDED that the entry Arazzo document be named: `arazzo.json` or `arazzo.yaml`.

-An Arazzo Description MAY be made up of a single document or be divided into multiple, connected parts at the discretion of the author.
-If workflows from other documents are being referenced, they MUST be included as a [Source Description Object](#source-description-object).
-In a multi-document description, the document containing the [Arazzo Specification Object](#arazzo-specification-object) is known as the **entry Arazzo document**.

-### Data Types
+## Data Types

-Data types in the Arazzo Specification are based on the types supported by the [JSON Schema Specification Draft 2020-12](https://tools.ietf.org/html/draft-bhutton-json-schema-00#section-4.2.1).
-Note that integer as a type is also supported and is defined as a JSON number without a fraction or exponent part.
+Data types in the Arazzo Specification are based on the types supported by the [JSON Schema Specification Draft 2020-12](https://tools.ietf.org/html/draft-bhutton-json-schema-00#section-4.2.1): "null", "boolean", "object", "array", "number", "string", or "integer".

+Note that the `type` keyword allows `"integer"` as a value for convenience, but keyword and format applicability does not recognize integers as being of a distinct JSON type from other numbers because [[RFC8259|JSON]] itself does not make that distinction.
+Since there is no distinct JSON integer type, JSON Schema defines integers mathematically.
+This means that both `1` and `1.0` are [equivalent](https://www.ietf.org/archive/id/draft-bhutton-json-schema-01.html#section-4.2.2), and are both considered to be integers.

+### Data Type Format

 As defined by the [JSON Schema Validation vocabulary](https://tools.ietf.org/html/draft-bhutton-json-schema-validation-00#section-7), data types can have an optional modifier property: `format`.
 Arazzo additionally supports the formats (similar to the OpenAPI specification) to provide fine detail for primitive data types.